ChrisDeFreitas/Electron-FolderView/readme.md

 - clicking images starts slideshow
 - slideshow functions: copy, delete, fullscreen, move, zoom, auto play, auto play delay
 - "Tools/Open With" context menu: run any application on disk with selected file as argument
-- SFTP functions: browse, delete, download, minimize by clicking dialog title bar
+- SFTP functions: auto download, browse, delete, download, minimize by clicking dialog title bar
 - create zero length files; when a folder is selected this function will delete all files in sub-folders but sub-folders will remain
 - export lists of file in various text file formats
 - pathBar dialog: handy dialog for selecting a folder
 - rename dialog: handy tools for renaming a file
+- log messages written to Javascript console (F12 or Ctrl+Shift+i)

 ## App Notes
 1. Install: